A Word to Themeco Customers Concerning the Current Events in WordPress

 October 14, 2024

 There has been quite the controversy brewing in WordPress recently.
 You can browse the internet for the latest news and timeline of events if you wish to get up to speed.
-I’d like to take a few minutes to address what this means and doesn’t mean for Themeco customers.
+We've received quite a few questions about this, so I’d like to take a few minutes to address what it means and doesn’t mean for Themeco customers.

 Quick Overview